C

 80-90% of export-oriented seafood factories must pass BRC (British Retail Consortium), IFS (International Featured Standards), or latest-version HACCP (2023+).
 All these standards now include environmental sustainability requirements: BRC Issue 9 mandates Environmental Management System reporting, IFS Food v8 requires a sustainability policy with energy KPIs, and HACCP -- while not directly mandating it -- is typically paired with retailer sustainability audits.
 Factories with solar can: (1) reduce carbon intensity per kg of product (kgCO2/kg) by 20-40%, (2) present I-REC renewable energy certificates to auditors, (3) improve energy KPIs in sustainability reports with solar monitoring data.

 EU IUU Regulation (Illegal, Unreported, Unregulated Fishing): since 2015 the EU gave Thailand a yellow card (lifted in 2019), but strict monitoring continues.
-EU CBAM, enforced from 2026, does not yet directly cover seafood, but the 2027-2028 trajectory aims to expand to processed food including frozen seafood.
-Factories installing solar today build a 1-2 year carbon reduction track record before regulations become mandatory -- an advantage over late movers.
+EU CBAM, whose definitive regime took effect on 1 January 2026, covers only six product groups (cement, iron and steel, aluminium, fertilisers, electricity, hydrogen) and does not include seafood -- and the downstream-products extension agreed by the EU in mid-2026 does not include food either.
+Still, the regulatory direction only tightens.
+Factories installing solar today accumulate a carbon reduction track record in advance -- an advantage whenever buyers or new rules demand the data.
 Additionally, T-VER (Thailand Voluntary Emission Reduction) can generate supplementary income from carbon credits at 80-300 THB/tonne CO2.

 3-Tier Solar System Sizing for Seafood Processing Factories